 - How will inflation and your withdrawals affect your pension pot? - inflation could reduce the purchasing power of your money over time, so you need to think about how you manage your money to protect the value of your savings.
 You’ll also need to consider how much money you take from your pension pot and how this might affect how long your pension pot lasts.

-- How will you invest your remaining pension? - drawdown involves keeping some of your pension pot invested.
+- How will you invest your remaining pension? - drawdown involves keeping some of your pension pot invested in your retirement.
 Choosing the right approach will depend on a range of factors.
 We’ve outlined some potential strategies and how they can help you achieve your retirement goals.

-- What investment choices will you make? - we have a range of tools to help you choose investments for your retirement.
+- What investment choices will you make? - you’ll want to choose investment options that will help you achieve your goals and income requirements.
+We have a range of tools to help you choose investments for your retirement.

 If you'd prefer some advice

-Important information - Tax treatment depends on individual circumstances and all tax rules may change in the future.
-Withdrawals from a pension product will not normally be possible until you reach age 55.
-Pension and retirement planning can be complex, so if you are unsure about the suitability of a pension investment, retirement service or any action you need to take, please contact Fidelity’s Retirement Service on 0800 368 6882 or refer to an authorised financial adviser.
+Important information - tax treatment depends on individual circumstances and all tax rules may change in the future.
+This information is not a personal recommendation for any particular investment.
+Pension and retirement planning can be complex, so if you are unsure about the suitability of a pension investment, retirement service or any action you need to take, please contact Fidelity’s retirement service on 0800 368 6882 or refer to an authorised financial adviser of your choice.